-Africa and India are the real untapped markets Fintech is rapidly expanding in.
+Fintech is rapidly expanding the untapped markets of Africa and India.
 Financial inclusion is the word being used to figure out how to get to these folks into the global monetary system.
 As Andreas Antonopoulos notes in his latest book, The Internet of Money:

 “There are 2 billion people who have no bank accounts at all.
 There are another 4 billion people who have very limited access to banking.”

 For this very reason, Africa and India have seen a dramatic inflow of Fintech investment.
 Blockchain technology, made popular by the birth of Bitcoin, will be front and center in this initiative due to their P2P model.
 More and more businesses have found reasons they need the Blockchain.

 P2P will help bypass traditional methods of banking and trust measures.
 This can produce regulatory challenges, of which Fintech is no stranger to.
 It’s actually birthed an industry called Regtech, which is being touted as “The New Fintech.”

 We can only wonder what happens when currency flows into villages with no running water or electricity.
 Cell phone technology spread quickly to these parts of the world.
 That could be a glimpse into the future of financial technology.
 Andreas goes on to say of Bitcoin, which I believe is relevant to this industry:

 “What do you think happens when you suddenly are able to turn a simple text-messaging phone in the middle of a rural area in Nigeria, connected to a solar panel, into a bank terminal?
 Into an international loan-origination system?
 A stock market?
 An IPO engine?”